-Acceptable Packaging Acceptable Donations General Consumption Non-Acceptable Items (Donation Product and Storage Conditions Guidelines Safety Guidelines or Consumption) Wild Game (please read carefully) All game donations must be processed by a USDA or Utah Dept of Ag inspected Facility (see list below).
-USDA labeling and code dating as appropriate No home processed/stored donations Frozen at or below 0°F Appropriate record keeping and tracking must be kept.
+Product Acceptable Packaging and Acceptable Donations General Consumption Non-Acceptable Items Storage Conditions Guidelines Safety Guidelines (Donation or Consumption) Wild Game (please read carefully) All Game Donations must be processed by a USDA or Utah Dept of Ag inspected Facility.
+(See list) USDA labeling and code dating as appropriate No home processed/stored donations.
+Frozen at or below 0°F Appropriate record keeping and tracking must be kept.
 Donations must be processed by a USDA /FSIS approved and inspected processor (see list below) Donations must be either picked up directly by the Food Bank or delivered directly by the processor.
 Fresh Refrigerated: Fresh game, (not frozen) cannot be accepted.
 All donated meat must be frozen solid immediately after being processed.
 Frozen: No more than 11 months past best-by/sell-by date (if frozen on or before date) Frozen ground meat can be accepted up to 3 months past best-by/sell-by date.
-Fresh (Refrigerated): Up to 4 days Frozen: up to 1 year Ground Meat (Frozen): between 3-4 months Same as above with additional restrictions: Whole product not donated through an approved source Product not processed at a USDA or Dept or Ag inspected facility Product that was processed at home Product that has been stored at home (even if processed through the approved processors) Product that has been frozen/thawed and/or refrozen
+Past Sell-By-Date Fresh (Refrigerated) - Up to 4 days Frozen - Up to 1 year Ground meat: Frozen - Between 3-4 months Same as above with the additional restrictions: Whole product not donated through an approved source.
+Product not processed at a USDA or Dept or Ag inspected facility.
+Product that was processed at home Product that has been stored at home (even if processed through the approved processors.)
+Product that has been frozen/thawed and/or refrozen.